internethoarder/GooeyRPS/README.md

 ### Objectives
 - learn github better & get a handle on basic development flow
-- create a project demonstrating my skills/comphrension of python w/ a simple & somewhat novel & orignal idea
+- create a project demonstrating my skills/comphrension of python